 Of course, not every agency approaches its work in such a collaborative manner.
 Certainly the first ad agency I worked in was more of a consulting agency.
 We did projects driven by the client’s request, with creative direction from the agency’s president.
 Our work was not necessarily based on having a deep understanding of the client’s customers or mission.
 Interesting to note that the firm isn’t around any longer.

 The consulting relationship is more like the one you may have with your hardware store, quickie mart or dry cleaner.
-You, the customer, tell them what you want, they give it to you and you pay for it—nothing more, nothing less.
+You, the customer, tell them what you want, they give it to you with a recommendation, and you pay for it—nothing more, nothing less.
 But in a truly collaborative relationship there is more–much more.

 So when I am asked what we do for clients I first touch on process and how we do it, talking about how we follow a collaborative approach to develop a solid marketing strategy for them.